Compactly accessible categories and quantum key distribution: Compactly presentable objects

 \begin{exa} In the posetal category induced by an ordered commutative monoid as in Example~\ref{ex:compactobject:posetalgroup}, an object $X$ is finitely presentable precisely when in case $X$ is smaller than a supremum of some directed set $D$, it is already smaller than some element of $D$.
 (This is closely related to a compact or finite element of a lattice in the order theoretical sense~\cite{johnstone,abramskyjung}.) \end{exa}

 The next example shows that in some categories, the finitely presentable objects are precisely the compact ones.

 \begin{exa} An object in $\Cat{Set}$ is finitely presentable if and only if it is a finite set.
-An object in $\Cat{Vect}$ or $\Cat{Hilb}$ is finitely presentable if and only if it is finite-dimensional. \end{exa}
+An object in $\Cat{Vect}$ or $\Cat{Hilb}$, with the $\mathbb{R}$-valued operator norm, is finitely presentable if and only if it is finite-dimensional. \end{exa}

 However, the following example shows that $\Cat{Rel}$ has only one finitely presentable object.
 This contrasts sharply with Example~\ref{ex:compactobject:Rel}, that shows that every object in $\Cat{Rel}$ is compact.